stsds/MPCR/README.md

 MMPR is an advanced package designed to provide R users with a customized data structure.
 This package harnesses the combined strength of C++ and R, empowering users with high-performance computing capabilities.
-MMPR is an advanced package designed to provide R users with a customized data structure.
-This package harnesses the combined strength of C++ and R, empowering users with high-performance computing capabilities.
 Specifically tailored for researchers and data scientists working with multi or mixed-precision arithmetic, MMPR serves as an invaluable tool for achieving efficient and accurate computations.